braye/website/content/post/rtx-3090-the-third.md

 > An RTX 2080 FE, minus the fan shroud.

-The RTX 30 series, on the other hand, was a radical departure from the previous 20 series design.
-Faced with climbing TDPs[^1] and limited (physical) space to dissipate them, Nvidia decided to create a frankenstein-like marriage of the "blower" concept and a more recent aftermarket trend known as "blow-through" coolers.
+The RTX 3000 series, on the other hand, debuted with a radical departure from the previous 20 series design.
+Nvidia's election to push TDPs even higher, and the limited space in which to dissipate that heat, led them to create a frankenstein-like marriage of the old "blower" concept and a more recent aftermarket trend known as "blow-through" coolers.
 Maybe it's for the best if I let Nvidia's marketing material explain:

 <img
   src="/images/rtx-30-series-flow.jpg"